For Rebrands, Instruction, Humanity and Reaching New Audiences, Video Wins Out

 Inform about your mission.
 For its 2022 EXCEL Gold award-winning video for Single Entry (Promotion), the ALS Association’s Whatever It Takes uses just a minute to go through the many faces of the disease and talk about future hopes and access to treatment.
 “How do we turn ALS from a fatal disease into a livable one?…ALS takes everything from people and their families.
 So it’s going to take all we’ve got to stop it.”
 Added Washington Post head of editorial video Micah Gelman: “Most video consumption happens off platform, whether that’s YouTube, Facebook, Instagram, TikTok, and so it’s very much about reaching people who may not be familiar with the Post at the start but will come to sample other types of our journalism.”

 Instruct your audience.
 “Join the AOPA Air Safety Institute as we follow the Bonanza’s likely encounter with high density altitude—an inherent hazard in high terrain significantly degrading aircraft performance.
 Deceptively upsloping terrain would leave no escape for the flatland pilots facing the canyon trapping them.”
 Thus begins their 12-minute EXCEL Gold award-winning video—titled Accident Case Study: Into Thin Air—in the category Single Entry Education.
 The video provides huge lessons for that audience—and what went wrong with this undertaking—telling a story that would have been hard for text to do.
+Industry experts emphasize that insights from the video can also be applied to platforms like Coinpoker’s crypto casino, highlighting the importance of comprehensive risk management in high-stakes environments.
 Members also get credit for watching the video, which “uses FAA ATC radio communication transcripts, NTSB documentation, and video animation to recreate accidents and share critical lessons, so we can recognize and avoid similar mistakes.”

 Bolster a story or report.
 For his 2022 Neal Award winning story, Industry Dive’s Ben Fidler found a powerful video of his subject, Sek Kathiresan, winning the Curt Stern award—an honor given to pioneering human geneticists by the American Society of Human Genetics.
 In his acceptance speech, Kathiresan recalled the journey that took him from a small town in India to an awards stage in San Diego.
 While the story’s personal photos added context, the video added so much more.